 - Aromatic formulation of phytogenics perfectly adapted to the needs of growing-finishing pigs

-- Enhances growth performance thus maximizing profitability
+- Enhances growth performance in pigs thus maximizing profitability

 - Reduces ammonia emissions by increasing nutrient digestibility